Skip to main content

 Step 2: Configure your Client

-Modify your LLM client or curl command to use a Butter’s base URL.
+Modify your LLM client to point to Butter’s base URL.

 export BASE_URL=https://proxy.butter.dev